-When Does '13 Reasons Why' Season 4 Will Hit Netflix
+Here's When '13 Reasons Why' Season 4 Will Hit Netflix

-Variety has also confirmed Season 4 will handle the characters' high school graduation, seemingly wrapping up the never-ending trauma in the town of Evergreen.
-While Season 3 picked up eight months after the events of Season 2, the Season 4 plot could mean its episodes will begin immediately after the end of Season 3.
+Back when Season 3 came out, Variety confirmed Season 4 will handle the characters' high school graduation, seemingly wrapping up the never-ending trauma in the town of Evergreen.
 The show made it clear that while Season 2's Spring Fling dance was at the end of the characters' junior year, Season 3's present-day story took place about halfway through their senior year.
+So, while Season 3 picked up eight months after the events of Season 2, it seems the Season 4 plot could mean its episodes will begin immediately after the end of Season 3.